Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Introduction

 This is essentially the strongest possible conjecture of this nature; in particular Lusztig's conjecture is necessary by \cite[Theorem~5.1]{soergel-KL}.
-Note that weights of the form $x \cdot_p \lambda$ for $\lambda \in A_0$ and $x \in \Wpcosets$ are just the dominant weights in the fundamental $p^2$-alcove.
+Note that weights of the form $x \cdot_p \lambda$ for $\lambda \in C_p$ and $x \in \Wpcosets$ are just the dominant weights in the fundamental $p^2$-alcove which lie in the principal block.

-To extend this further, we use the fact that Soergel's character formula scales in a particular way.
+We can combine Andersen's observation and Andersen's conjecture to obtain a special case of a recursive lower bound on tilting characters.
+Even this special case appears to be new, although there are implicit references to it (and to the limits of this approach) in \cite[\S 6]{jg-jensen}.

+For $\lambda$ a dominant weight let $\chi(\lambda)$ denote the character of the Weyl module of highest weight $\lambda$ (given by the Weyl character formula).
 For

 a character and $w \in \Wpcosets$, write